Chapter 6: modern Vulkan

 C.1.
 Shader objects

 We create shader objects using vkCreateShadersEXT, which takes a set of VkShaderCreateInfoEXT structures as arguments.
-This structure specifies all there is to know about the shader: its code, its interface (descriptor set layout, push constants ranges, specialization constants), and information for linking (in this context, linking mostly means "optimizing a shader based on its successors").
+This structure specifies all there is to know about the shader: its code, its interface (descriptor set layout, push constants ranges, specialization constants), and information for linking (in this context, linking mostly means "optimizing a shader based on its context").
 This function returns a set of VkShaderEXT handles.

 C.2.
 Graphics pipeline libraries

 In the previous section, we discussed a way of getting rid of pipeline objects entirely.
-This was maybe a bit harsh on them; after all, though they are annoying monolitic, they come with good performance once compiled, and we may not want to compromise on performance.
+This was maybe a bit harsh on them; after all, though they are annoying monolithic, they come with good performance once compiled, and we may not want to compromise on performance.
 Could we not keep pipelines in but make them more modular?
 This would enable all kind of reuse which would help with the combinatorial explosion problem.
 This is what the VK_EXT_graphics_pipeline_library device extension is about.
+Khronos provides a sample and a blog post for this extension.
+Note that another extension brings extends this method to ray tracing pipelines (as discussed here).

-After loading the extension (by passing VK_EXT_GRAPHICS_PIPELINE_LIBRARY_EXTENSION_NAME via VkDeviceCreateInfo's ppEnabledExtensionNames field), we can start defining independent pieces of pipeline objects.
+After loading the extension (by passing VK_EXT_GRAPHICS_PIPELINE_LIBRARY_EXTENSION_NAME to VkDeviceCreateInfo's ppEnabledExtensionNames field), we can start defining independent pieces of pipeline objects.
 We cannot break up our pipelines in any way we want.
 Instead, there are four predefined parts (aka libraries; see the spec for more detail):

 D. Synchronization